(Mike Stobe / Getty Images)

 Red Sox 2017 MVP: Chris Sale- 1.623 M/WAR

 Well, it’s no surprise here.
 Chris Sale is an underpriced superstar.
 He is the clear face and ace of the Red Sox pitching staff with David Price turning in an underwhelming, injury-laden, ridiculously high-priced season.
-Pitching to the tune of a 2.90 ERA, an even better 2.45 FIP, and leading the MLB with 214.1 IP with 308 strikeouts, Sale was the ultimate MVP of this Sox squad, carrying them to the playoffs for a showdown with the Astros.
+Pitching to the tune of a 2.90 ERA, an even better 2.45 FIP, and leading the MLB with 214.1 IP and 308 strikeouts, Sale was the ultimate MVP of this Sox squad.
+He carried them to the playoffs for a showdown with the Astros.
 (We won’t talk about Sale’s postseason performances…yikes.)

 New York Yankees